federicocarboni/saxe/README.md

 ## Document Type Declaration

-Many[^1] JavaScript XML parsers simplify handling of the internal DTD subset, either not checking for well-formedness or ignoring its declarations.
+Many[^1] JavaScript XML parsers simplify handling of the internal DTD subset, by either not checking for well-formedness or ignoring its declarations.

 Internal DTD subset parsing is required even for non-validating[^2] processors, this parser implements the entire specification: